library(demografr)

 )

-Let’s validate the ABC setup of all three models – this is an important check that the slendr model functions are defined correctly:
+Let’s validate the ABC setup of all three models – this is an important check that the slendr model functions are defined correctly (we set quiet = TRUE to surpress writing out the full log output):

 validate_abc(modelX, priors, functions, observed, quiet = TRUE)